NATO lays out its next steps after Russia’s ‘brutal act of war’ on Ukraine

 Member countries did not invoke Article 5, which outlines a common pledge from all NATO countries that they will come to one another’s defense if one of them is attacked.
 It has only been invoked once — in the aftermath of the 9/11 terrorist attacks in the United States.
 However, Stoltenberg said NATO’s commitments to the security of its eastern European members shows “that our collective defence commitment” under Article 5 “is ironclad.”

-Gotkowska said NATO would be expected to invoke Article 5 only if Russia attacked one of it member countries directly — what Stoltenberg on Thursday referred to as a “spillover” of the conflict into nearby NATO member states such as Hungary, Slovakia or Poland.
+Gotkowska said NATO would be expected to invoke Article 5 only if Russia attacked one of its member countries directly — what Stoltenberg on Thursday referred to as a “spillover” of the conflict into nearby NATO member states, such as Hungary, Slovakia or Poland.

-Biden has deployed extra military resources to central and Eastern Europe, including sending U.S. troops to Romania and Poland, but has said that the soldiers will not fight in Ukraine.
+Biden has deployed extra military resources to Central and Eastern Europe, including sending U.S. troops to Romania and Poland, but has said that they will not fight in Ukraine.
 The Pentagon on Tuesday detailed a new round of deployments to Eastern Europe, sending fighter jets, attack helicopters and infantry as it bolsters security in the region.

 On Thursday, Stoltenberg said “there are no NATO combat troops inside Ukraine at all” and emphasized that NATO has no intention of deploying NATO troops to fight in Ukraine.
 But the head of NATO said Thursday’s attack could change the long-term balance of power in Europe and dramatically alter NATO relations with Moscow.